 When you write about food, it’s hard not to want to eat everything you write about immediately.

 This is doubly true for halloumi.
-In case you haven’t heard, halloumi is a Middle Eastern cheese—originally from Cyprus—that can be fried or grilled without melting.
+In case you haven’t heard, halloumi is a Middle Eastern cheese that can be fried or grilled without melting.
 I’m going to repeat that so you understand why spending a week writing about halloumi makes you very, very hungry: This is a cheese that you can fry or grill until it’s brown.
 It will get warm and delicious, as cheese does, but hold its shape.
-It’s like cheese evolved so that it wouldn’t have to be breaded every time we wanted a mozzarella stick (not that there’s anything wrong with that).
+It’s basically a walking mozzarella stick waiting to happen.

 Halloumi is eaten across the Middle East and, increasingly, the world.
 Originally from Cyprus, halloumi is traditionally made from sheep or goat milk.
 As halloumi has grown in popularity, cheese makers have produced large amounts of it with cow’s milk.
 In 2012, after an extended lobbying battle between Cypriot dairy farmers and Cypriot shepherds and goat herders, the government mandated that all halloumi produced in Cyprus be made of at least 51 percent sheep or goat milk.